cerndb/zkpolicy/docs/main_concepts/checks.md

 # Checks
 A `check` is confirming compliance with a specific set of ACL entries on znodes with paths matching a regular expression.
 In the next section, we include examples for check executions.

 ## Examples
-In this section, we will provide check examples on the following ZNode tree state:
+In this section, we will provide check examples on the following znode tree state:

 ```
 /